Maritime Safety

 Environment Agency Publishes 2026 To 2027 Enforcement Plan For Non-Tidal River Thames

-The Environment Agency has launched its 2026-2027 enforcement plan for the non-tidal River Thames, prioritizing registration compliance, navigation safety, and the removal of unauthorized structures.
+The Environment Agency has launched its 2026-2027 enforcement plan for the non-tidal River Thames, prioritizing vessel registration, navigation safety, and unauthorized structures.
 Commercial operators face heightened compliance risk through intelligence-led inspections and stricter oversight of fire safety and vessel standards.

 gov.ukUnited KingdomUnited Kingdom